-Swiss ban some Mercedes, Porsche models with manipulated engines
+Swiss ban some Mercedes, Porsche models over emissions

-ZURICH (Reuters) - Swiss authorities have halted registering some new Mercedes-Benz (DAIGn.DE) Vito and Porsche (PSHG_p.DE) Macan and Cayenne vehicles whose diesel engines were manipulated to cloak emissions levels, the Astra roads agency said on Wednesday.
+ZURICH (Reuters) - Swiss authorities have halted registrations of some new Mercedes-Benz (DAIGn.DE) Vito and Porsche (PSHG_p.DE) Macan and Cayenne vehicles which had diesel engines that disguised emissions levels, the Astra roads agency said on Wednesday.

 The move will affect vehicles imported from Aug.
 17. Vehicles already registered in Switzerland may continue to operate, but must be retrofitted, Astra said in a statement.

-Mercedes Vitos with 1.6-litre diesel engines, Porsche Macans with 3-litre diesel engines and Cayennes with 4.2-litre diesel engine are affected by the step.
-All have Euro 6 emission norms.
+Mercedes Vitos with 1.6-litre diesel engines, Porsche Macans with 3-litre diesel engines and Cayennes with 4.2-litre diesel engine are affected by the action.
+All have Euro 6 emission norms, which refers to the emissions standards these engines are required to meet.

+Daimler said it had stopped exporting the Vito model after German authorities in May ordered a recall and halt to new registrations for the vehicle.
+This affected 24 Vito vehicles destined for Switzerland, a spokesman for the German manufacturer said in an emailed statement.

-Reporting by Michael Shields; Editing by Elaine Hardcastle
+Reporting by Michael Shields; Editing by Elaine Hardcastle and Jane Merriman